ctidigital/magento-configurator/readme.md

   - Keep versions of your configurations using your own versioning system.
   - Split your configuration based on the environment you're developing on.

+If you're interested about finding out more about the background of the configurator, watch this lightning talk by [Rick Steckles] at Mage Titans in Manchester on [YouTube].

 ### Version
 0.2.0